Golden Days on the Gold Coast: Best Gold Coast Beaches & More

 The morning unspools like a calm film — the beaches are quiet, only the soft rhythm of waves and the occasional silhouette of someone out for an early swim or a lone walker tracing the shoreline.
 The sand rolls on and on, one wide ribbon flowing into the next and after an easy wander of what feels like an hour or two, Little Burleigh appears — the gentle promontory locals call North Burleigh Lookout.

 Here, the beach gives way to a small cliff that reaches into the sea, a perfect perch for watching the coast unfurl.
 A splash of color announces the climb: the Miami Rainbow Stairs, a cheerful cascade of painted steps that curl up to the top of the lookout.
-Each step reads like a little invitation to pause and look back; tourists and locals alike take selfies, stretch or simply catch their breath.
+Each step reads like an invitation to pause and look back; tourists and locals alike take selfies, stretch or simply catch their breath.

 At the summit the atmosphere shifts.
 The quiet of the sand softens into a livelier hum — runners power past, walkers with dogs and morning exercisers weave circuits along the headland.
 The sun breaks through the clouds, warming the air and turning the ocean into a bright, moving sheet.
 Narrow trails thread the top of the lookout, with frequent stops to drink in the views: endless swaths of beach curving north and south, surfers dotting the line where waves break and the town tucked quietly beyond the dunes.